 Most doctors recommend transitioning from formula to cow milk after a baby’s first birthday.
 However, parents should consider Baby's Only Organics® as it is an iron-fortified nutritional formula that provides the essential vitamins, minerals, protein, essential fatty-acids and carbohydrates needed to support your baby's continued growth and development.

-Baby’s Only Organic® is not intended for infants under 1-year of age unless specified by a healthcare professional.
+Baby’s Only Organic is intended for a toddler 1-year of age and older or as directed by a healthcare professional.

 For mothers who are breastfeeding a baby older than 12-months of age, Baby's Only Organic® can be used to supplement breast milk or substitute breast milk feedings as needed.
 Baby's Only Organic® can also be reconstituted according to package directions and used to mix cereals for the baby at any age.

-Baby's Only Organic® has been formulated according to the nutritional requirements as defined in the law called the Infant Formula Act.
+Baby's Only Organic® has been formulated to meet the nutritional standards of the American Academy of Pediatrics.